Felixstowe to Nuneaton railway upgrade: Ely to Soham doubling and other improvements

-Werrington Dive Under
+Werrington dive-under

 The work began in March 2020 and involved building a new double track railway that dives under the East Coast Main Line (ECML) at Werrington.
-A partial closure of the ECML for 9 days in January 2021 was necessary.
+A partial closure of the ECML for nine days in January 2021 was necessary.
 A curved concrete box tunnel weighing over 11,000 tonnes was then pushed into place under the ECML.
 This was the first time that a curved concrete box has been installed using this method in the UK.
 This new line removes constraints caused by slower freight trains from F2N having to cross over the high-speed ECML.
-The Werrington Dive Under is also referred to by Network Rail as the Werrington Grade Separation.
+The Werrington dive-under is also referred to by Network Rail as the Werrington Grade Separation.
 It was officially opened by the Rail Minister Chris Heaton-Harris on 14 December 2021.
 Although it is officially intended to improve capacity on the ECML by removing freight from the line, it has the added benefit of improving freight capacity on the F2N route.
 The major resignalling project for freight was completed early September 2021.